nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 CONFIG_GNSS_SAMPLE_MODE_PERIODIC - To enable periodic fixes
    This configuration option enables periodic fixes instead of continuous tracking.

-   Set :kconfig:option:`CONFIG_GNSS_SAMPLE_PERIODIC_INTERVAL` and :kconfig:option:`CONFIG_GNSS_SAMPLE_PERIODIC_TIMEOUT` to configure the desired fix interval and timeout.
+.. _CONFIG_GNSS_SAMPLE_PERIODIC_INTERVAL:

+CONFIG_GNSS_SAMPLE_PERIODIC_INTERVAL - To set interval (in seconds) for periodic fixes This configuration option sets the desired fix interval.

+.. _CONFIG_GNSS_SAMPLE_PERIODIC_TIMEOUT:

+CONFIG_GNSS_SAMPLE_PERIODIC_TIMEOUT - To set desired timeout (in seconds) for periodic fixes This configuration option sets the desired timeout for periodic fixes.

 .. _CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST:

 CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST - To enable time-to-first-fix (TTFF) test mode This configuration enables the TTFF test mode instead of continuous tracking.
   When TTFF test mode is enabled, the :ref:`CONFIG_GNSS_SAMPLE_NMEA_ONLY <CONFIG_GNSS_SAMPLE_NMEA_ONLY>` option is automatically selected.

-  Set the :kconfig:option:`CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_INTERVAL` option to configure the time between fixes.
+.. _CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_INTERVAL:

+CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_INTERVAL - To set the time between fixes in TTFF test mode This configuration option sets the time between fixes in TTFF test mode.

+.. _CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_COLD_START:

-  If you have enabled the :kconfig:option:`CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_COLD_START` option, the sample will perform GNSS cold starts instead of hot starts.
+CONFIG_GNSS_SAMPLE_MODE_TTFF_TEST_COLD_START - To perform cold starts in TTFF test mode This configuration option makes the sample perform GNSS cold starts instead of hot starts in TTFF test mode.
    When assistance is used, LTE may block the GNSS operation and increase the time needed to get a fix.

+.. _CONFIG_GNSS_SAMPLE_LTE_ON_DEMAND:

+CONFIG_GNSS_SAMPLE_LTE_ON_DEMAND - To disable LTE after assistance download When using assistance, LTE may block the GNSS operation and increase the time needed to get a fix.
-  You can set the :kconfig:option:`CONFIG_GNSS_SAMPLE_LTE_ON_DEMAND` option to disable LTE after the assistance data has been downloaded, so that GNSS can run without interruptions.
+   This configuration option disables LTE after the assistance data has been downloaded, so that GNSS can run without interruptions.

 Building and running
 ********************